 If your question was action oriented, such as, “What should I do about _____?”, you are now in charge of if and how it moves forward.
 Your intuitive plan can only be successful when you take action.
 Complete a small action step and the next steps will appear.
 If you need to access your intuition for follow-up steps, repeat the asking process.

-Make 2021 an exceptional year created for you by you.
+Make this year an exceptional year created for you by you.
 When you harness the power of your intuition, your moments will be filled with clarity, potential and fulfillment.